 With that, here’s how to measure for a loose cable heating system.

-Step one: Choose between one of the three methods mentioned above below ‘Measuring methods for underfloor heating installation’.
+Choose one of the three methods mentioned above, below ‘Measuring methods for underfloor heating installation’.
 Once you’ve chosen a method, calculate the maximum heated area for the room.

-Step two: Select the wattage you want for the underfloor heating to output (See tables below).
-This is done to determine how much space is needed between the loose cables and the total length of cable needed to cover the area and achieve the wattage you want.
+Select the desired wattage you want for the underfloor heating to output (See tables below).
+This helps you determine how much space you need between the loose cables and the total cable length required to cover the area and achieve your desired wattage.

-Note: Loose cable kits are manufactured and marketed based on 200 watts per m2 at a 200mm spacing.
+Note: Manufacturers design and market loose cable kits based on 200 watts per m² at 200 mm spacing.
 The higher the wattage, the quicker the floor will reach the desired temperature and vice versa.

 200 watts